The Embassy of the Slovak Republic in London

 Submitting of consular applications is strictly on appointment basis – via phone: 02073136470 or e-mail: firstname.lastname@example.org.
 Visa applications must be submitted via the portal: https://ezov.mzv.sk only.
 For further information on the process and conditions for visa issuance please check the section Services.

 |Working hours of visa & consular services except for national & state holidays|

 |Monday||9:00 – 12:00, 13:00 – 16:00|

 |Friday||9:00 – 12:00|

-During the first half of 2017 the Slovak Embassy in London will be closed on the following days:
+The Embassy of the Slovak Republic in London will be closed on following days:

 - 23.03.2017Statement of the Ministry of Foreign and European Affairs of the Slovak Republic on the terrorist attack in LondonThe Ministry of Foreign and European Affairs of the Slovak Republic expresses its outrage over the cowardly attack in the heart of London on 22 March, near the British Parliament, in which dozens of people were injured.
 We condemn all the acts of violence aimed at raising fear in the public.
 Terrorist attacks are shameful and deny all the values of civilized society and esteem for a human life.

 - 14.03.2017On 13 March, the Embassy of Slovakia in London organised an evening of poetry, music and art.
 After welcoming more than 60 guests, Ambassador of Slovakia introduced the Slovak artists and special guests who for the first time introduced the poetry by Jozef Leikert to the audience living in London.